 “Really?!
 The spider??!”
 That was my response.
 It certainly grossed me out the most, but part of me was glad he chose it.
 There was no way in hell I was going to, but I wanted to try it.
 I have major arachnophobia and I usually squeal at the tiniest spider, but when you’re in the moment… it’s all adrenaline.

-These whipworms were pointless.
+whipworms sheep’s penis (oh gosh this sounds horrible, keep in mind I wrote this description before discovering it was sheep’s penis) were pointless.
 I couldn’t even chew them.
 They were as firm and as hard as rope.
-I didn’t even know how people would eat them.
+I don’t even know how people would eat them.
 I honestly wouldn’t be able to separate this from a rubber rope or bone in texture.

 So what did it taste like?
 It tasted like dried spaghetti noodles.
 They fry them to a crisp so they really tasted like nothing.
 The centipede just tasted like a bunch of shells.
 There was no mushiness, creaminess, chewiness or texture besides crispy and a bit crunchy.
 It actually could have used a sprinkle of salt because the flavour was completely neutral.

 Next up was the black spider.
 You can’t really see it, but I’m eating it.
 That facial expression is pure panic on the inside.
 It took me a few seconds to take a bite of the spider.
 I say “seconds” and not “minutes” because I realized the longer I waited the worst it got.
 If I thought about what I was actually doing, the more the adrenaline rush was running out and the more nervous I was getting.

 The spider had more texture and flavour than the centipede.
 It was still fried to a crisp, but I could feel its hairy legs and that grossed me out.
 Even thinking back I get creeped out and have no idea how I did it.